Roger Miller (cricketer, born 1938)

 Roger Simon Miller (born 16 February 1938) was an English cricketer.
 He was a left-handed batsman and right-arm medium-fast bowler who played first-class cricket for Marylebone Cricket Club.
 He was born in Seaford, Sussex.

 Miller made a single first-class appearance for the side, during the 1959 season, against Oxford University.
 Following this, he made at least eleven appearances for Sussex's Second XI.

 Miller made a single List A appearance for Dorset in the 1968 Gillette Cup.
 He scored 15 not out in the match, and picked up figures of 0-6 from the single over he bowled.

+He was for many years a Master at Sunningdale School in Berkshire, and played regularly for the Gemini as well as for other clubs.